Why you might want to ditch Slack

 Available on: Mac, Windows, iOS, Android, and as a web app

-Like many of the best Slack alternatives, Chanty offers its users an unlimited messaging history and the ability to communicate via text, audio/video calls, and even voice messages.
+Like some of the best Slack alternatives, Chanty offers its users an unlimited messaging history and the ability to communicate via text, audio/video calls, and even voice messages.

 Furthermore, any message can be turned into a task and assigned to a team member.